darth-veitcher/kubernetes_notes/chapter1/kops.md

 Use [Vagrant](https://www.vagrantup.com) if you need access to a Linux box \(and don't necessarily want to use a container\).

 [Download vagrant](https://www.vagrantup.com/downloads.html) and install locally.
 Create a local working folder and then spin up an ubuntu box.
+If you don't have already you will need to install [Virtualbox](https://www.virtualbox.org) first.

 ```
 mkdir -p ~/k8s/ubuntu